Scoop: Coming Up on a Rebroadcast of BULL on CBS - Monday, August 31, 2020

 From This Author TV Scoop

-- Scoop: Coming Up on a Rebroadcast of AMERICAN HOUSEWIFE on ABC - Wednesday, August 26, 2020
+- Scoop: Coming Up on a Rebroadcast of YOUNG SHELDON on CBS - Monday, August 31, 2020

-- Scoop: Coming Up on a Rebroadcast of TO TELL THE TRUTH on ABC - Thursday, August 20, 2020
+- Scoop: Coming Up on a Rebroadcast of MATCH GAME on ABC - Sunday, August 30, 2020

-- Scoop: Coming Up on a Rebroadcast of AMERICAN HOUSEWIFE on ABC - Wednesday, August 19, 2020
+- Scoop: Coming Up on a Rebroadcast of PRESS YOUR LUCK on ABC - Sunday, August 30, 2020

-- Scoop: Coming Up on a Rebroadcast of THE GOOD DOCTOR on ABC - Saturday, August 29, 2020
+- Scoop: Coming Up on a Rebroadcast of CELEBRITY FAMILY FEUD on ABC - Sunday, August 30, 2020